-Sr. Compliance Status as on No. Conditions 31-03-2021 account and there should be no diversion of these funds for any other purpose.
-A year wise expenditure on environmental safeguards should be reported to this Ministry. horticulture activities are considered at corporate level and budget allocation is done accordingly.
-No separate bank account is maintained for the same however, all the expenses are recorded in advanced accounting system of the organization.
+Sr. No. Conditions Compliance Status as on 31-03-2021 environmental safeguards should be reported to this Ministry's Regional Office at Bhopal and the State Pollution Control Board.
 Budget for environmental management measures (including horticulture) for the FY 2020-21 is to the tune of INR 1257 lakh.
 Out of which, Approx. INR 1086 lakh are spent during the year 2020-21.
-Detailed breakup of the expenditures for the past 3 years is attached as Annexure - 10 . xxi Full support should be extended to the officers of this Ministry's Regional office at Bhopal and the officers of the Central and State Pollution Control Boards by the project proponents during their inspection for monitoring purposes, by furnishing full details and action plans including the action taken reports in respect of mitigative measures and other environmental protection activities.
-Complied APSEZL is always extending full support to the regulatory authorities during their visit to the project site.
-Last visit of Regional Office, GPCB was done on 17.03.2021 for Main port and there was no any non- compliance observed during site visit.
-The GPCB inspection letter is attached as Annexure - 11 .
+Detailed breakup of the expenditures for the past 3 years is attached as Annexure - 9 . (x) Full support should be extended to the officers of this Ministry's Regional Office at Bhopal and the officers of the Central and State Pollution Control Board by the project Complied.
+APSEZL is always extending full support to the regulatory authorities during their visit to the project site.
+Last visit of Regional Office, GPCB was done on 17.03.2021 for Main port and there was no any non-compliance observed during site visit.
+The GPCB inspection letter is attached as Annexure - 10 . proponents during their inspection for monitoring purposes, by furnishing full details and action plans including the action taken reports in respect of mitigative measures and other environmental protection activities.
 Inline to the compliance certification process of Environment Clearance condition of Waterfront Development Plan, RO, MoEF&CC Bhopal had visited the site on 27 th & 28 th January, 2020 for compliance verification.
 APSEZ provided all requisite information and documents required by the Regional Officer MoEF&CC).
-During the said compliance verification visit and as per the compliance certification received, there was no major non-compliance observed. xxii In case of deviation or alteration in the project including the implementing agency, a fresh reference should be made to this Ministry for modification in the clearance conditions or imposition of new ones for ensuring environmental protection.
-The project proponents should be Point Noted.
+During the said compliance verification visit and as per the compliance certification received, there was no major non- compliance observed. (xi) In case of deviation or alteration in the project including the implementing agency, a fresh reference should be made to this Ministry for modification in the clearance conditions or imposition of new one for ensuring environmental protection.
+Complied.
+Construction phase is completed and the project is in operation phase.
+There is no deviation or alteration in project including implementing agency. (xii) This Ministry reserves the right to revoke this clearance, if any of the conditions stipulated are not complied with to Point noted.